robbestad/isomorphic-learn-react/README.md

-React Router Mega Demo
+Learn React
 ======================

-Eventually this will be a mega demo, but right now its just a playground for server-side rendering with react-router.
+A playground for server-side rendering with react, react-router and flux.

 After cloning the repo, do this so check it out: